 MPlayerx further claims to exploit the Mac OS X computer trackpad’s multitouch function by following your specific gestures like tap, swipe, and pinch.
 The software also seamlessly converts the encoding method of subtitle files.
 A few other features include an intelligent playlist, audio pass-through, and Youtube support.
 You can pick this one up from the official website or Mac App Store absolutely free of cost.

 Here’s another entertainment solution that’s fashioned exclusively for the Mac OS X system.
 This multifunctional media player complies with a plethora of file formats such as RM and RV, AVI, FLV, XAP, MOV, WMV, SWF, and DivX.
 You’ll also be spoiled for choice with plenty of customizable viewing options.
 Even the movies and video bits were strewn across its user-friendly media library can be put into specific groups like playlists or smart playlists.

 Now while all these features are available in the free version, the Elmedia Player developer even offers a Pro edition that comes filled to the brim with additional attributes such as a full-screen mode, ability to make screenshots of current frames and ‘always on top’ mode.
 However, you’ll have to part ways with just under $20 to acquire this one.

 6 – Miro:

-The final contender in our programs like QuickTime roundup is an open source music and video player that won’t cost you even a single penny to procure.
+The final contender in our programs like QuickTime roundup is open-source music and video player that won’t cost you even a single penny to procure.
 It has the ability to play nearly all popular formats as well as downloads plucked right out of Amazon, YouTube and podcasts.
 You can also convert any video, purchase applications and music, and share your media on your network via this gem.
-The cross-platform treat is available for Windows, Mac OS X, Ubuntu and other systems as well.
+The cross-platform treat is available for Windows, Mac OS X, Ubuntu, and other systems as well.